 - 4K: 3840 × 2160 and lower

-You cannot customize a resolution higher than 1080p in the console.
+- You cannot specify a custom resolution that is higher than 1080p in the console.
 If your scenario requires a resolution of 2K or 4K, submit a ticket.
+For more information about how to submit a ticket, see Contact us.

-The resolution of an output stream is determined based on the range where the long side and short side of the video image fall.For example, to determine whether the resolution of an output stream is 1280 × 720, which is SD:
+The resolution of an output stream is determined based on the range where the long side and short side of the video fall.In the following example, the resolution of 1280 × 720 is used to show how the resolution of an output stream is determined.

 Video Bitrate The bitrate that corresponds to the resolution.
 Unit: Kbit/s.
-The following types of resolutions correspond to different bitrate ranges:
+The following list describes the bitrate ranges for different resolutions:

 Video Frame Rate The frame rate of the output stream.
 Unit: frames per second.
 The frame rate of the output stream must be smaller than or equal to the frame rate of the input stream.
 Video GOP The group of pictures (GOP) indicates the interval between two I-frames.
-The GOP of the output stream must be smaller than or equal to the GOP of the input stream.
-To ensure low latency, the GOP of the output stream cannot exceed 3 seconds.
-Encoding Standard (applicable only to Audio Only) Only Advanced Audio Coding (AAC) is supported.
-Codec (applicable only to Audio Only)
+The GOP size of the output stream must be smaller than or equal to the GOP size of the input stream.
+The GOP size of the output stream cannot exceed 3 seconds.
+This ensures low latency.
+Encoding Standard (applicable to Audio Only) Only Advanced Audio Coding (AAC) is supported.
+Codec (applicable to Audio Only)

 - LC-AAC: advanced audio coding with low complexity.
 The transcoding efficiency is high.